james2doyle/ohdoylerules.com/content/snippets/nodelist-each.md

-/*
+---
-Title: nodelist.each
+Title: "nodelist.each"
-Description: nodelist.prototype.each in javascript
+Description: "nodelist.prototype.each in javascript"
-Date: 2012-09-06
+Date: "2012-09-06"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: javascript, nodelist, foreach, each, array.prototype.slice.call, each, node, each */
+Keywords: ["javascript", "nodelist", "foreach", "each", "array.prototype.slice.call", "each", "node", "each"]
+---

 I was doing a project in vanilla javascript that used querySelectorAll, which returns a nodelist object.
 I wanted the jQuery each function so that I could add an event listener to each element.
 It was a school project and no jQuery allowed so I did some research and came up with this little prototype.